Make-Ahead Marinated Shrimp Appetizer (Zesty Dijon-Tarragon Flavor That Gets Better Overnight)

 Do you rinse marinated shrimp before serving?

-Zesty Marinated Shrimp
+Zesty Marinated shrimp IMG 5

 Ronda Eagle | Kitchen Dreaming